 – Try a different DNS: Switch to a fast, privacy-friendly DNS like 1.1.1.1 or 8.8.8.8 in your network adapter settings.

 These quick checks can often resolve the most common edge-of-edge issues without into deeper configuration.
+Is vpn available in china and how to access a VPN in China legally and safely in 2026

 Step-by-step troubleshooting flow for Microsoft edge vpn not working